 Lessons are presented in an engaging manner and assignments are given at the end of each lesson to help with learning strategies.
 Clients are typically sent automated emails that encourage them to complete the lessons.

-The PSP Wellbeing Course is therapist-assisted.
+The therapist-guided PSP Wellbeing Course is therapist-assisted.
 This means that during the week clients can send questions or comments to their designated therapist though a secure online message system.
 On a set day each, the therapist checks the website, reviews client progress on the course, and responds to messages.
 Most contact with the therapist is through secure emails, but sometimes therapists contact clients by phone.
 The amount of therapist support will depend on the needs of each client.
 Typically, clients email questions to the therapist during the week and the therapist responds to messages once or twice a week, depending on client preferences.

 Therapist support typically starts with 8 weeks and can be extended (up to 16 weeks) in some cases to allow for flexibility for those who require extended support.